konradswierczek/relative_mode/README.md

-The algorithm and how it is evaluated is fully documented in a manuscript titled “Major-minorness in Tonal music – Evaluation of Relative Mode Estimation using Expert Ratings and Audio-Based Key-finding Principles” by Tuomas Eerola and Michael Schutz (Psychology of Music, 2025).
+The algorithm and how it is evaluated is fully documented in a manuscript titled “Major-minorness in Tonal music – Evaluation of Relative Mode Estimation using Expert Ratings and Audio-Based Key-finding Principles” by Tuomas Eerola and Michael Schutz (*Psychology of Music*, in press).

 ### Libraries